mckennapsean/dissertation/content/03-framework.md

 breaking a process into sequential steps, stages, or phases, but, rather, they use the term activities [@Wu2011; @Atman2009; @Cardella2008; @Rudisill1995;
 @Snider2013; @Wodehouse2010a], which are not necessarily linear, and they are often overlapping.
-Each activity is composed of several key components: a _motivation_; clear, tangible _artifacts_ related to design decisions; and a collection of _methods_.
+We characterize the composition of each activity using several key components: a _motivation_; clear, tangible visualization _artifacts_ related to design decisions; and a collection of design _methods_.
 We illustrate an overview of a design activity in [@fig:activity].

 The **motivation** of an activity is the specific purpose behind the methods and